 Karel was an honorable-mention all-state pick by both the Omaha World-Herald and Lincoln Journal Star.
 Karel was also a member of the Bluejays’ basketball and baseball teams over his final three seasons.
 As a senior in baseball, Karel produced a .484 on-base percentage and scored 16 runs.

-Karel was born on July 7, 1997, and he is the son of Michael and Lisa Karel.
+Reid was born on July 7, 1997, and he is the son of Michael and Lisa Karel.
 He is majoring in management and earned a spot on the Nebraska Scholar-Athlete Honor Roll both semesters of his sophomore season.
-He was named to the Brook Berringer Citizenship Team (2016) and the Tom Osborne Citizenship Team in both 2016 and 2017.
+He was named to the Brook Berringer Citizenship Team and the Tom Osborne Citizenship Team in both 2016 and 2017.
 He has volunteered his time with Uplifting Athletes, the Souper Bowl of Caring and local hospital visits.